 The State Accountability and Voice Initiative (SAVI) was originally established as a six-year, £21million, DFID-funded civil society support programme in Nigeria.
-It has been expanded from its original conception (of 8) and has project offices in 10 States, and Abuja: Anambra, Enugu, Jigawa, Kaduna, Kano, Katsina, Lagos, Niger, Yobe and Zamfara.
+It was expanded from its original conception (of 8) and had project offices in 10 States, and Abuja: Anambra, Enugu, Jigawa, Kaduna, Kano, Katsina, Lagos, Niger, Yobe and Zamfara.

 SAVI aimed to increase the ability of citizens to claim rights and hold state governments accountable, to be achieved by focusing on the following three core areas: (1) The design and facilitation of advocacy projects to be implemented by Civil Society Organisations; (2) Support to independent monitoring, research and policy analysis, in areas such as civil society monitoring and state budgets; (3) Strengthening the functions of State Houses of Assembly.

 Ultimately SAVI was designed to contribute to better service delivery from State governments, especially in areas including health and education, and a civil society with more empowered citizens, better able to hold the state to account.

 Itad was a core consortium partner in SAVI, providing the Technical Director, staff, consultants and advice across the programme.
 Our inputs built on our previous governance work in Nigeria, particularly our DFID-funded JWL water governance programme in the Komadugu-Yobe river basin, working with coalitions of demand and supply-side actors to improve public resource management.
 In addition to cross-cutting inputs on governance and approaches to working with civil society, Itad provided specialist inputs on M&E, knowledge management, and communications and advocacy, as well as advising SAVI on its Value for Money (VFM) approach.